 - Music concerts

 - Sports clubs

 'During my time at Harlington I had the great opportunity to involve myself in the many activities that sixth form has to offer.
 Whether you like drama, sports, helping people through mentoring, or even being part of a big team that organises events and charity fundraising- I can assure you that there is something for everyone to get involved in!'

 ‘Lots of opportunities to develop yourself through the various positions available (Head Girl)’ – Neha Shah

 Students are proud of their school and relish the many opportunities that they have to make a positive contribution.
 Sixth Form students, for example, have roles, such as being House, Charity and Sports Captains.

 5. Careers Advice and Guidance

-All Sixth Form students have access to a full time Careers advisory team, who deliver one to one impartial advice and guidance or group sessions.
+All Sixth Form students have access to a Careers advisory team, who deliver one to one impartial advice and guidance or group sessions.
 They assist in developing careers management skills and support students making an informed choice for the future.

 6. Induction Programme